Catherine Stampfl

-Catherine Stampfl is a professor of physics at the University of Sydney and was elected as a Fellow of the Australian Academy of Science in 2019.
+Catherine Margaret Stampfl is a professor of physics at the University of Sydney and was elected as a Fellow of the Australian Academy of Science in 2019.

 Career

 Stampfl received a PhD in physics from La Trobe University in 1990.
 She then moved to the United States where she worked at the Xerox Palo Alto Research Center and the Fritz Haber Institute of the Max Planck Society in Germany.
 Before her return to Australia in 2003 she worked at Northwestern University.

 She then settled in Sydney and had two children, Eva and Elke.

 Catherine Stampfl works in interdisciplinary research across physics, engineering, chemistry and materials science.
 Stampfl has an international reputation for her research on the atomic and electronic structure of solids and nanostructures.
 She works at the University of Sydney Nano-institute, as a theoretical condensed matter physicist.

 Stampfl works to predict new catalysts and new materials including those that could convert carbon dioxide into other fuels, as well as researching chemical reactions at surfaces.

 Her work involves high-performance computing and first-principles calculations to develop an understanding of how matter behaves.
 She also works to predict new and improved materials for enhanced technology.

 Of her work, she remarks "we are a bit like explorers.
 We try new things and we see what the calculated properties are... sometimes you will find something that has high potential".

 She is noted as a woman "in theoretical/computational chemistry, material science, and biochemistry".